klepas/fuckyouimaplatypus-site/index.md

 - Workshops, where we get together to talk about new technology ideas, similar to a university-style "lab" session
 - Radio on the Rooftop, where we get together and explore the wonderful world of software defined radio from the comfort of a rooftop bar
-- Software analysis and vulnerability discovery, where we share the joy of controlling $PC together -Competing in internal Capture the Flag competitions together, working as a team to solve interesting security challenges.
+- Software analysis and vulnerability discovery, where we share the joy of controlling $PC together
+- Competing in internal Capture the Flag competitions together, working as a team to solve interesting security challenges.
 - ... and much more.

 Check out [Our Calendar](https://calendar.google.com/calendar/embed?src=calendar%40letsjusthackshit.org&ctz=Australia/Sydney) for all the events we crash and organise.